 See details and events for both grants below.

-To register for the discussion series sign up via the Library's online calendar or call 847-256-6930.
+To register for the discussion sign up via the Library's online calendar or call 847-256-6930.
 Copies of books in the series will be available at the Recent Arrivals Desk.
-(Complete Reading and Discussion Schedule)

-March 19, Dreams of Trespass by Fatima Mernissi
+Date change: March 11, Dreams of Trespass by Fatima Mernissi

 Evanston, Morton Grove, and Wilmette Public Libraries are all participating in Muslim Journeys.
 Check the blog, Muslim Journeys at Your LIbrary, to find out about events at all the libraries.